pl2599/Image-Classification-Otters/README.md

 ### Data

-The data used to train the mdoel are 400 images from google for each of the two classes:
+The data used to train the modle are 400 images from google for each of the two classes:
 * Sea Otter
-* River OTter
+* River Otter

 These images are read from a text file containing the urls and validated using the *download_images* and *verify_images* functions respectively.
 The classes are tagged based on the folder that the images reside in using the *ImageDataBunch.from_folder* function.